-- Local Address: Enter the local address exactly as it appears on the title opinion.
+- 1. Local Address: Enter the local address exactly as it appears on the title opinion.
 If the address has changed since commitment, verify the correct local address with the attorney, lender, and the assessor. - 2.
 Legal Description: Enter the legal description exactly as it appears on the final title opinion.
 The legal description must be the full and complete legal as provided by the participating abstractor.
 Field issuers may not use short form legal descriptions, such as those appearing on the assessor website.
 The field issuer may not change the legal description from commitment to certificate, nor may the field issuer revise the legal description in Schedule A to reflect any additional information such as parcel numbers or chain of title information.
-Also, the field issuer must confirm that the legal description on the final title opinion and final title certificate matches the legal description on the preliminary title opinion and/or commitment to verify there have been no changes.
+Also, the field issuer must confirm that the legal description on the final title opinion and final title certificate matches the legal description on the preliminary title opinion and/ or commitment to verify there have been no changes.
 If the field issuer notices a discrepancy, alert the examining attorney, and obtain confirmation that appropriate title searches and conveyances were obtained.
-If the examining attorney confirms that the legal description on the final title opinion is accurate and appropriate searches and conveyances were obtained but the final legal description does not match the legal description on the title commitment, the field issuer must obtain written approval from the lender evidencing that the lender consents to receiving a final title opinion with the revised legal description.
+If the examining attorney confirms that the legal description on the final legal description does not match the legal description on the title commitment, the field issuer must obtain written approval from the lender evidencing that the lender consents to receiving a final title opinion with the revised legal description.
 For further guidance on variances in legal descriptions, contact an ITG underwriter.